malabasterr/shop-and-test/assessment2-section1.md

 - How to allow a customer to make simple alterations to their order- e.g. removing certain ingredients
 - An option to refund an order if neccessary

-Components or tools I would potentially use include:
+Finally, the components or tools I would potentially use are:
 - A front-end system such as HTML/CSS/JavaScript to make the program user-friendly and interactive
 - A relational database that is able to store the restaurant's menu (including items, prices & allergens) and inventory (items, stock, delivery dates)
 - Integration with a Kitchen Display System (KDS) so the kitchen staff can see the orders when they need to prepare them